-Amounts due from related parties consist of \$373,634 (December 31, 2014: \$Nil) advanced to Focus and \$14,304 (December 31, 2014: \$Nil) due from Medgold, companies which have at least one common director with the Company.
-The amount advanced to Focus was payment towards the purchase of a production royalty completed subsequent to the period end (Note 16).
+The amount due from related party consists of \$32,412 (December 31, 2014: \$Nil) due from Medgold, a company with a common director with the Company.
 The amount owing from Medgold arose from shared administrative costs.
-These amounts were unsecured, non-interest bearing and are due on demand.
+This amount was unsecured, non-interest bearing and are due on demand.

-Accounts payable and accrued liabilities include \$30,423 (December 31, 2014: \$34,297) payable to Gold Group for shared administrative costs.
+Accounts payable and accrued liabilities include \$49,682 (December 31, 2014: \$34,297) payable to Gold Group for shared administrative costs.